 Oral Malignant Melanoma (OMM)

-Oral malignant melanoma (OMM) is the most common oral malignancy in dogs.2
+Oral malignant melanoma (OMM) is dogs’ most common oral malignancy.2

 The tumor originates from the proliferation of melanocytes, pigment-producing cells found in the skin, eyes, and the oral cavity.3